alanzw/sharerender/README.md

-# FGCG manual
+# ShareRender manual
 =========
-Fine grained scheduling framework for cloud gaming system.
+ShareRender is a cloud gaming system that enables fine-grained resource sharing at the frame-level.

 ##Set up